 Uber has attracted the full attention of the best hackers on HackerOne, with $10,000 awards like this one.
 Jouko tied for the highest award among these five reports.

 Public security disclosures make us all safer - they teach and inspire.
 Thank you to the hackers and companies that make them possible!
-Check out these instructions on how to share your reports on HackerOne.

 Don't forget to upvote your favorite public disclosures in Hacktivity!